 Visit the pharmacy to pick up your bowel preparation as soon as your colonoscopy is scheduled.

-Bowel preparation is a prescription medicine your colonoscopist gives you to prepare your bowel for inspection during a colonoscopy.
+Bowel preparation is a medicine your colonoscopist gives you to prepare your bowel for inspection during a colonoscopy.

 Review the instructions about the colonoscopy process at least two weeks ahead of time to ensure that you know what to do with your diet and medications, especially if you have diabetes, hypertension, heart, kidney, or vascular problems, require blood thinners or have other serious medical problems.